reconhub/learn/content/post/practical-real-time-response-2.md

   - this is based on the assumption that transmissibility has remained constant over the course of the outbreak so far and will remain constant in the future
-  - all this relies on our estimated serial interval distribution - a higher mean SI would lead to larger R estimates and therefore more pessimistic incidence projections.
+  - all this relies on our estimated serial interval distribution—a higher mean SI would lead to larger R estimates and therefore more pessimistic incidence projections.